-Also, where you can afford to make a monthly contribution to your bankruptcy, you will be expected to do so for three years.
+Also, where you can afford to make a monthly contribution to your bankruptcy, you will be expected to do so for four years.
 This can sometimes cause confusion, as in Scotland you are only bankrupt for one year and then you receive what is known as an automatic discharge.

 No-one wants to go bankrupt, but for thousands of Scots each year, it is the correct thing to do.

 In most cases when someone goes bankrupt in Scotland, it’s voluntary and they use what is called a debtor’s application.
 For most this is because it’s the correct thing to do.
 People want to escape the burden of unmanageable debts and need relief from it.
 These debts often arise because people find themselves in unfortunate situations and not always because they have been living irresponsible or extravagant lifestyles; often it is because they have suffered sickness, relationship breakdown or unemployment.

 The important thing for anyone considering bankruptcy, however, is that they obtain advice first and make an informed decision.
 Bankruptcy can have serious effects on people’s lives and also their ability to obtain credit again in the future.
 It can also effect some types of employment.

 However, it should never be disregarded as an option.
 Thousands of Scots go bankrupt each year and it gives them peace of mind, certainty and closure.
 They are able to resolve their unmanageable debt problems and move on in their lives.